ray-project/ray/doc/source/rllib/rllib-algorithms.rst

     Throughout different training iterations, these episodes and episode fragments are re-sampled from the buffer and re-used for updating the model, before eventually being discarded when the buffer has reached capacity and new samples keep coming in (FIFO).
     This reuse of training data makes DQN very sample-efficient and off-policy.
-    DQN scales out on both axes, supporting multiple EnvRunners for sample collection and multiple GPU- or CPU-based Learner workers for updating the model(s).
+    DQN scales out on both axes, supporting multiple EnvRunners for sample collection and multiple GPU- or CPU-based Learners for updating the model(s).

 All of the DQN improvements evaluated in `Rainbow <https://arxiv.org/abs/1710.02298>`__ are available, though not all are enabled by default.